lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 Run the sta.tcl script and examine the different files it produces.
 You already produced many of those reports already, but now they are in a handy format to review and analyze after Tempus completed the run.

+#### Reports produced

+This is a breakdown of the most important reports produced by the STA script:

+- check_design.rpt
+Reports checks related to timing setup integrity.

+- check_timing.rpt
+Reports consistency and completeness checks on the timing constraints specified for a design

+- clocks.rpt
+Reports clocks defined on the design

+- case_analysis.rpt
+Reports set_case_analysis configuration constraints

+- allviol.rpt
+Reports all timing violations

+- analysis_summary.rpt
+High level summary of timing analysis.
+Shows Worst Negative Slack (WNS) and Total Negative Slack (TNS)

+- setup_1.rpt
+Reports the path with worst slack for setup timing check.
+Only endpoint and slack are reported.

+- hold_1.rpt
+Reports the path with worst slack for hold timing check.
+Only endpoint and slack are reported.

+- worst_max_path.rpt
+Reports 50 paths with worst slack for setup timing check.
+Path are reported in detail.

+- worst_min_path.rpt
+Reports 50 paths with worst slack for hold timing.
+Path are reported in detail.

+- setup_100.rpt.gz
+Reports 100 paths with worst slack for setup timing check.
+Path are reported in detail.
+File is compressed.

+- hold_100.rpt.gz
+Reports 100 paths with worst slack for hold timing.
+Path are reported in detail.
+File is compressed.

 ###  Alternate process

 Up to now we have been processing designs implemented in the X-Fab 0.18um process.
 We will now analyze the async_fifo design implemented in the AMS 0.35um process.